I wisdom dwell with prudence, and find out knowledge of witty inventions.

 Wisdom includes wits!
 Prudence is applied wisdom.
 Where do you think computers, ice cream, microwaves, and airplanes came from?
 An evolutionist’s baboon mother?

-Creative imagination, expanding knowledge, innovative solutions, inventive genius, and their application for good uses are God’s gifts; and they are given to men and for men where wisdom is exalted.
-The benefits of wisdom are great – do you appreciate it?
+Creative imagination, expanding knowledge, innovative solutions, inventive genius, and their application for good uses are God’s gifts.
+They are given to men and for men where wisdom is exalted.
+The practical, life benefits of wisdom are great – do you appreciate it?

-If wisdom is honored – the fear of God and love of Scripture – clever innovations and inventions will follow, either by the men with wisdom or by others for those men.
+If wisdom is honored – fear of God and love of Scripture – clever innovations and inventions follow, either by the men with wisdom or by pagans for those men.
 The men with wisdom win!
-Solomon promoted wisdom by listing this blessing of having it.
+Solomon exalted wisdom by teaching that it brings witty inventions.

 Proverbs chapter 8 is the loftiest chapter of the book; it exalts wisdom higher than the others.
 A simple division has four sections – a salutation and invitation by Lady Wisdom (Pr 8:1-11), the natural and spiritual blessings that follow wisdom (Pr 8:12-21), God’s eternal use of wisdom in creation (Pr 8:22-31), and her concluding warning (Pr 8:32-36).